Armputator/pyWavereader/Readme.md

 DESCRIPTION
-: initializes serial port with an interface name adressable by user
+: initializes serial port with an interface name adressable by user adds entry for how many lines must be read when reading from this com port

 mandatory arguments are

 -i=[INTERFACE]
 -p=[PORT]
 -r=[BAUDRATE]
+-l=[LINES]

 optional arguments are
 -b=[BYTESIZE], default value is 8 (eight)